dorogoy/l1nkZip/.kilocode/rules/memory-bank/architecture.md

 - **Strategy pattern**: Multiple database backends with consistent interface

 ## Component relationships
-- The main app depends on models for data access, cache for performance optimization, and metrics for observability
+- The main app depends on models for data access, cache for performance optimization, metrics for observability, and logging for structured error reporting
 - Models depend on generator for URL encoding
-- Cache depends on configuration for Redis settings and TTL values
+- Cache depends on configuration for Redis settings and TTL values, and logging for error reporting
 - Metrics depend on configuration for enabling/disabling and collection settings
+- Logging depends on configuration for log level and format settings
 - Configuration is centralized and injected throughout
 - PhishTank integration is optional and configurable
 - Redis caching is optional and gracefully degrades when unavailable
 - Prometheus metrics are optional and only enabled when configured
+- Structured logging is always available and configurable via environment variables

 ## Critical implementation paths
 1. URL shortening: POST `/url` → [`record_request_start()`](l1nkzip/metrics.py:185) → [`insert_link()`](l1nkzip/models.py:63) → [`encode_url()`](l1nkzip/generator.py:132) → [`record_url_created()`](l1nkzip/metrics.py:133) → [`record_request_end()`](l1nkzip/metrics.py:194)